 Grace Davis

-It was a recommendation from a family member that inspired her to consider quantity surveying as a career, says Grace Davis who is studying a Bachelor of Construction in Quantity Surveying.
+It was a recommendation from a family member that inspired her to consider quantity surveying as a career, says Grace Davis who studied a Bachelor of Construction in Quantity Surveying.

 An enjoyable experience

 “The lecturers are extremely supportive and involved, often taking time after class or during their free time to help students, which shows their dedication and passion for helping students succeed.
-Knowing that I have so much support surrounding me has really made for an enjoyable university experience.
+Knowing that I had so much support surrounding me made for an enjoyable university experience.

-“I also really love how AUT strives to build connections between students through all the different social events throughout the semester, from markets to career expos and cultural events.
-These events have encouraged me to step out of my comfort zone and meet new people, and have helped me alleviate stress throughout the semester and create a healthy study-life balance.”
+“I also really loved how AUT strives to build connections between students through all the different social events throughout the semester, from markets to career expos and cultural events.
+These events encouraged me to step out of my comfort zone and meet new people, and helped me alleviate stress throughout the semester and create a healthy study-life balance.”

 She says she would absolutely recommend studying at AUT.